-This learning guide on assisting the elderly and individuals with disabilities is part of a series of learning guides developed for competency-based adult consumer and homemaking education programs in community colleges, adult education centers, community centers, and the workplace.
-Focus is on the connections among personal, family, and job responsibilities so that these aspects of living will complement each other.
-Introductory material includes general guidelines/check list for users with key to symbols used to designate enhancement activities and an introduction.
-The guide covers three competencies: relate needs of the elderly to quality of life; identify support services for assisting the elderly and/or individuals with disabilities; and describe elder abuse.
-Materials provided for each competency include a list of learner outcomes, key ideas, definitions, facilitator strategies, and suggested learner activities.
-Twenty-seven supplements contain information and activity sheets on the following: facts and myths about aging, adult needs, media images, support services, disabilities, self-esteem, coping, and elder abuse.
-A bibliography contains 91 items.
-(YLB)
+This competency-based secondary learning guide on assisting the elderly and individuals with disabilities is part of a series that are adaptations of guides developed for adult consumer and homemaking education programs.
+The guides provide students with experiences that help them learn to do the following: make decisions; use creative approaches to solve problems; establish personal goals; communicate effectively; and apply management skills to situations faced as an individual, family member, student, and worker.
+Each learning guide includes the following sections: a general introduction and guidelines for using the material; a checklist for users for advance planning; introduction to the guide; specified competencies, with student outcomes/evaluations, definitions, key ideas, teacher strategies/methods, suggested student activities, sample assessments, and supplementary resources.
+The following competencies are addressed: relate needs of the elderly to quality of life, identify support services for assisting the elderly and/or individuals with disabilities, and describe elder abuse.
+Twenty-seven supplements contain information and activity sheets on the following: facts and myths about aging, adult needs, media images, housing, support services, self-esteem, stress, coping, and abuse.
+Concluding the guide is an 89-item bibliography.
+(MN)